joshualouderback/joshualouderback.github.io/_posts/2016-01-30-ActionFoundation.md

 There are a few annoyances that come up\:

-* Once this is done lerping we are wasting an update call, unless we destroyed this object or component.
+* Once this is done lerping, we are wasting an update call unless we destroyed this object or component.
 * How will we tell this object to start interpolating if it isn't suppose to start right away?
-* If we want something to happen next, we need some way of communicating this is done and that it only tells it once.
+* How do we communicate the current action is complete and we want to start the next one without sending multiple signals?

 Now trying to do this simple thing ends up creating little problems that we are going to have to handle.
-Well this is why actions are awesome because they will remove these little problems and let you do these simple things without having to think about all those little problems.
-The first step in solving these problems are by utilizing coroutines.
+Well, this is why actions are awesome because they will remove these little problems and let you do focus on what is important.
+The first step in solving these problems is utilizing coroutines.
 Coroutines solve our first problem for free due to their nature of yielding until they stop being told to yield.
-Now let us look how we can modify our class with coroutine to solve this problem:
+Now, let us look at how we can modify our class with a coroutine to solve this problem:

 {% highlight c# %}
 public class AsteroidMover : MonoBehaviour {